About

 .ABOUT US:

 The Illinois Queen Initiative is a grassroots movement formed by several beekeepers throughout the state who believe that Illinois raised queens have better survival and productivity characteristics under Illinois conditions.
 IQI trained beekeepers have learned breeding techniques to produce gentle queens that are disease and mite resistant as well as being good honey producers and winter survivors.
-IQI training includes the methodology of testing for hygienic behaviors.
+IQI training includes the methodology of testing for hygienic behaviors and mite loads.

 Formed in the Spring of 2008, the initial beekeepers with the IQI vision were: